 Avoiding certain painkillers that are toxic to the kidneys is important in preventing further kidney damage.

 Meanwhile, lowering cholesterol can help to prevent heart attack and stroke in chronic kidney failure patients who are not receiving dialysis yet.

 When chronic kidney failure reaches end-stage, dialysis helps to remove the waste that inevitably builds up in the blood.

 There are 2 types of dialysis.
 The first, haemodialysis, is known as 'blood washing'.
 A dialysis machine filters the blood and then infuses it back into the body.
 Typically, patients undergo a 4-hour haemodialysis session at least 3 times a week in a dialysis centre, or more rarely at home.
 To connect to the dialysis machine, doctors will either join a vein to an artery in the patient's arm, called an AV fistula, or surgically implant a catheter in the chest.

 Peritoneal dialysis, sometimes called 'water dialysis', is the second type.
 Patients usually have this treatment at home every day.
 Doctors will surgically insert a permanent tube into the stomach to pump and then drain 2 litres of special solution into the body, 4 times a day.
 An automated machine can also complete these 10-litre exchanges continuously over 8 hours at night, giving patients dialysis-free days.

 Doctors may ultimately use a kidney transplant to treat end-stage kidney failure.
+This is done by placing a healthy kidney from a living or deceased donor.
+Only one donated kidney is needed to replace two failed kidneys.
+Several tests need to be performed to determine whether a donated kidney is a suitable match for the patient.
 If successful, the new kidney can normalise kidney function and reverse kidney failure.